Tubbz-alt/Intel-Pattern-Matching-Technology/examples/b_SavingKnowledge/README.md

 ```

 If you enter an Input Vector that is not similar or that doesn't match
-a learned Pattern, then the Patern Matcher returns an appropriate
+a learned Pattern, then the Pattern Matcher returns an appropriate
 response that it does not match trained categories.

 **For Example:**